EricFecteau/rust-data-analysis/src/1_start/4_concepts.md

 * the lazy API allows you to work with larger than memory datasets using streaming
 * the lazy API can catch schema errors before processing the data

 Polars uses the `DataFrame` API when using `eager evaluation` (e.g. bringing the data into memory) and uses the `LazyFrame` API when using `lazy evaluation` (e.g. connecting to the data, but not bringing it into memory).
 The available functions for both APIs are similar, but sufficiently different that code written for one will not work on the other.
-Generally, as is recommended by [Polar's DataFrame](https://docs.rs/polars/latest/polars/) because of the advantages of lazy evaluation, this book will be giving examples of `lazy evaluation`.
+As is recommended by [Polar's DataFrame](https://docs.rs/polars/latest/polars/), because of the advantages of lazy evaluation, this book will focus on `LazyFrame`.
 In examples, this book will use `lf` for the name of the object (or the `lf_` prefix) when the object is a `LazyFrame` and `df` (or the `df_` prefix) for `DataFrame`.

 To convert a `DataFrame` to a `LazyFrame` you can use `let lf = df.lazy();`.
 Note that nothing will be evaluated yet.
 It will only be evaluation once you convert the `LazyFrame` to a `DataFrame` with `collect()`: `let df = lf.collect().unwrap();`.